 Short Production and Installation Times

-Ideally, when it comes to developing the design for your product, you need to factor in the time needed for the entire project as well as through each stage of the production.
+Ideally, when developing your product design, factor in the time required for the entire project and for each production stage.

-If you manage to save some time in between the nitty-gritty parts of the project, you also get to save its cost.
+If you save time on the nitty-gritty parts of the project, you also reduce its cost.
 As long as the quality isn't sacrificed, this will be a step in the right direction.

-FRP provides the perfect balance for saving time and offering the ideal durability, strength, and quality.
+FRP provides the perfect balance of time savings and durability, strength, and quality.
 This can easily be linked to its short installation and production time.

 They Are Lightweight

-FRPs' weight tends to go hand in hand with its short installation requirements.
-In fact, it is as much as eight times lighter than reinforced concrete.
+FRPs' weight tends to go hand in hand with their short installation requirements.
+In fact, it is up to eight times lighter than reinforced concrete.

 This also means that it is less labor-intensive to install and remove FRPs, and less equipment is needed.